-There are plenty of homemade wine recipes available, but if you want a really easy wine recipe that tastes great and doesn’t take long to make, then the first home made red wine recipe below is excellent for cooking and for drinking.
+There are plenty of homemade wine recipes available, but if you want a really easy wine recipe that tastes great and doesn’t take long to make, then the red wine recipe below is excellent for cooking and for drinking.

 You’ll find the taste a little stronger than store-bought table wine, but you can experiment with the taste of our homemade wine recipes until you find one that works for you.

 Before you begin making homemade wine you should get hold of a good book, I recommend and The Wine Bible by Karen MacNeil, between them they have all of the information you require to make great wine.
 You should also look into some of the equipment you’ll need as well as some the basic ingredients.